FDOS/fdisk/doc/fdisk/INSTALL.md

 ### Building with Open Watcom
-Open Watcom is the preferred release toolchain.
+Open Watcom is the preferred release tool chain.
 FDISK may be built by calling Watcom Make in the `source/fdisk` sub directory:
 ```
 wmake
 ```

-This builds _fdisk.exe_ and the translation file _fdisk.lng_.
-To build a release version to get rid of the "NON-RELEASE BUILD" nag invoke:
+This builds _fdisk.exe_ and the translation file _fdisk.lng_ in the `source/fdisk` folder.
+To build a release version to get rid of the "NON-RELEASE BUILD" nag, invoke:

 ```
 wmake RELEASE=1